The rumor has it that this song gets its theme from George Orwell's 1984

 , which revolves around a dystopian future where citizens are constantly monitored by a totalitarian world government.
 However, even the official page of the Alan Parsons project

 that talks about this song doesn't mention any connection.
 There is also nothing in the lyrics to connect it with this novel - those who have read the book know there are no specific references to "eyes in the sky," i.e. satellites and such, but just cameras and telescreens everywhere.
 Meanwhile, the lyrics make no reference to Big Brother, Ingsoc, Newspeak, proles, ministries, Room 101, and so on, which is common jargon in the book.
-So, let's just say this is unconfirmed, and caution people about making snap judgments regarding a novel which has become such a potent counter-culture icon in exactly the same way that Guy Fawkes - and Che Guevara before him - became counter-culture fashion.
+So, let's just say this is unconfirmed, and caution about making snap judgments regarding a novel that has become such a potent counterculture icon in exactly the same way that Guy Fawkes - and Che Guevara before him - became counterculture fashion.
 Otherwise we'd end up with a doubleplusungood untruth.

 A little more credible is the claim that it's a reference to ceiling cameras, particularly in casinos, where the same term "eye in the sky" is used.
 However, the basic message is that of somebody dumping a lover, while asserting that they know too well how the reaction will be.

 association on the album as a whole, telling Top 2000 a gogo